brodock/wordpress-wplistcal/readme.txt

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.3 =

+* NEW: Export single events from event listing (%EXPORTURL%)
+* NEW: Refactored export and cleanup into one admin page
+* FIXED: Resolved an issue where the upload settings are not updated on each activation of the plugin

 = 1.2.2 =